 Participant is awarded 3Category II Maryland Social Work CEUs

 Jenerations Health Education is approved by the National Academy of Certified Care Managers (NACCM) as a continuing education provider, #20-801JHE.
-This activity approved for 3 CMC contact hours.
+This activity is approved for 3 CMC contact hours.

 This course meets the Office of Health Care Quality's Assisted Living Units criteria for recommendation for training to be offered to the assisted living providers of Maryland.
 Jenerations Health Education is an approved provider for the above stated course for Assisted Living Manager continuing education.
 3hours awarded.